-In connection with the PWP Separation, PWP subleases a portion of its office space at its New York location to PWP Capital Holdings.
+In connection with the PWP Separation, PWP subleased a portion of its office space at its New York location to PWP Capital Holdings.
 In December 2021, PWP executed a sublease amendment to extend the sublease term for 19 months to August 31, 2023 and to reduce the size of the subleased premises.
-In accordance with the sublease, as amended, PWP Capital Holdings pays to PWP a base rent of \$38,440 per month and other lease related charges.
-The sublease, as amended, does not include a renewal option and PWP has the right to terminate the sublease for any reason after giving 90 days prior written notice.
+In August 2023, PWP executed a sublease amendment to extend the sublease term for two months to October 31, 2023.
+In accordance with the sublease, as amended, PWP Capital Holdings paid to PWP a base rent of \$38,400 per month and other lease related charges.
+The sublease was terminated effective as of October 31, 2023.